New York City Madison Avenue

 Manhattan, New York City, NY

-Madison Avenue is home to designer shops and fine dining restaurants, and remains a coveted address for the world's top advertising agencies.
-But you can enjoy more than just shopping—visit the Met Breuer Museum, swing by Madison Square Park, or walk east to 5th Avenue to stroll New York's Museum Mile.
+One of New York City's most famous streets, Madison Avenue is home to designer shops and fine dining restaurants, and remains a coveted address for the world's top advertising agencies.
+But you can enjoy more than just shopping during your visit—swing by Madison Square Park, get sky-high views from the SUMMIT One Vanderbilt, admire St. Patrick's Cathedral, or walk one block east to Fifth Avenue, home to the city's Museum Mile.

 The Basics